JuliettAlex/KeyWords/README.md

 python KeyWords.py path_to_file

 This is my study project
-And this is a conflict
+And this is a first conflict